Constructing Witnesses for Lower Bounds on Behavioural Distances: Behavioural Distances on LMCs

 We use the notation \slab{x}{a} for a state \(x \in X\) such that \(l(x) = a\).
 Further, any state with no outgoing edges is assumed to have a self-loop with probability \(1\). \end{example}

-We now recall a definition of the behavioural distance (henceforth written \(\bd\)) of states in an LMC as the least fixed point of a functional based on non-expansive maps which distinguishes two cases: states having different labels should be maximally far apart, so they have distance \(1\); the distance of states with the same label is then defined recursively, and can be seen as an optimisation problem.
+We now recall a definition of the behavioural distance (henceforth written \(\bd\)) of states in an LMC as the least fixed point of a functional based on non-expansive maps.
+This distinguishes two cases: states having different labels should be maximally far apart, so they have distance \(1\); the distance of states with the same label is then defined recursively, and can be seen as an optimisation problem.
 Intuition for this problem is most often given in terms of its dual based on couplings under the Kantorovich-Rubinstein duality.
-The distance between distributions can in that setting be seen as the minimal cost of transporting one unit of mass from one distribution to the other.
-In a more general form (as discussed in~\cite{villani2008optimal}) the distance below can be seen as the maximisation of profit, with the maps \(h\) representing costs.
-For further discussions of these distances, see for example~\cite{DBLP:journals/siglog/Breugel17, DBLP:conf/fossacs/RadyB23, luenberger1984linear, papadimitriou1998combinatorial}. \begin{definition} For \(X\) a set, and \(\PMet_X\) the set of pseudometric spaces on \(X\), we define \(\Gamma \colon \PMet_X \to \PMet_X\) by
+The distance between distributions can in that setting be seen as the minimal cost of transporting one unit of mass from one distribution to the other, with the cost of transporting \(m\) probability mass between states at distance \(d\) being \(m \cdot d\).
+In a more general form (as discussed in~\cite{villani2008optimal}) the distance below can be seen as the maximisation of profit, where we think of buying from one distribution and selling to the other, with the maps \(h\) representing buying/selling costs.

+On small examples, these intuitions can often be used to determine the distance by examination; on larger systems a solver for linear programs is usually necessary.
+For this, the definition below can be transformed into a rational linear program, as we use in the proof of \cref{lem:nstep}.
+For further discussions of these distances, see for example~\cite{DBLP:journals/siglog/Breugel17, DBLP:conf/fossacs/RadyB23} \begin{definition} For \(X\) a set, and \(\PMet_X\) the set of pseudometric spaces on \(X\), we define \(\Gamma \colon \PMet_X \to \PMet_X\) by

 Then we define \(\bd := \lfp(\Gamma)\). \end{definition} Note that the least fixed point exists, because \(\PMet_X\) is a complete lattice, and \(\Gamma\) preserves the pointwise order on \(\PMet_X\).